Do Not Miss These Filipino Street Foods!

 The Philippines has been colonized by a list of neighboring and western countries and this has resulted in influencing the Filipino food.
 You will find that in Filipino food markets, street food stalls, and local eateries, a number of dishes are a variation of Indian, Japanese, Chinese, Spanish and western cuisines.
 Settlers from other countries not only influence Filipino cuisine, but the arts and crafts of the Philippines as well.

-Most traditional Filipino foods are meat based.
+Most traditional Filipino foods are meat based, and so are most of the best street foods in the Philippines.
 Lechon (Filipino whole roasted pig) and Lechon Manok (Filipino roasted chicken) are both found cooking along streets of the Philippines with the chicken version being so popular there is often a line of locals waiting to order.

 But this doesn’t mean there isn’t street food or quick meals in other parts of the Philippines.
-All around the country small canteen shops can be found.
+From the beaches in Boracay to the busy streets in Manila, traditional Filipino food can be found at small canteen shops.
 These small eateries offer a selection of local cuisines and dishes.
 The main ingredient is plain white rice which is usually accompanied by 2 or 3 small portions of side dishes.